WinstonZhang2008/BSE-Student-Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my first milestone, I got the robot to move forward, move backwards, move left, move right, and stop.
 For my second milestone, I have gotten my robot to somewhat track the ball.
 However, it still needs some work, as it can only move left or right slightyly while tracking the ball.
-The camera is also working and it is able to track the ball.
+The camera is also working and is able to identify the ball and mark it.

 Components I have added
   - Camera: It tracks the ball.
 Once the ball is on the camera, it creates a rectangle around the ball so it is easier to follow, and the code revolves around this.